itzmuragayya/itzmuragayya/README.md

-### Hi there 👋
+Hello, folks!👋

-Hi am Murigeyya Hiremath
+My name is Murigeyya Hiremath and i'm a Validation Engineer.

-I am the Engineer at L&T Technology Services.
+I'm from Karnataka, living in Bengaluru and currently working at L&T Technology Services.

 <!--
 **itzmuragayya/itzmuragayya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.